fanhqme/PointSetGeneration/README.md

 Training scripts and a couple of trained demo networks are included.
 More demos and the complete set of data are on the road.

+Some training data is released.
+See the bottom of this page.

 Make sure you have python-numpy, python-opencv, tensorflow, tflearn, CUDA, etc.
 Some paths are configured in makefile.
 Overwrite them properly.